zz153/flu-mrna-vaccine-pipeline/README.md

-# FluHub: Influenza Vaccine Design and Evolutionary Analysis Pipeline
+# Influenza Vaccine Design and Distance Analysis Pipeline

 A fully reproducible computational pipeline for designing and evaluating influenza vaccine candidates using evolutionary analysis, phylogenetic methods, and distance-based metrics.